Peter Blake (artist): Work

 On the Balcony (1955–1957) is a significant early work which remains an iconic piece of British Pop Art, showing Blake's interest in combining images from pop culture with fine art.
 The work, which appears to be a collage but is wholly painted, shows, among other things, a boy on the left of the composition holding Édouard Manet's The Balcony, badges and magazines.
 It was inspired by a painting by Honoré Sharrer depicting workers holding famous paintings, Workers and Paintings.
 At the "Pop Art in Changing Britain" exhibit and as reported by The Telegraph on 21 February 2018, his Girls with Their Hero, a 1959 painting of facets of Elvis Presley was said to have "fashioned a highly personal form of Pop Art, infused by nostalgia for Victoriana and a long-lost world of native pastimes".
 Blake has referred to the work of other artists many times.
 His Captain Webb Matchbox, based on a Bryant & May matchbox design featuring the first man to swim the Channel unaided, is another of his early works in the pop art movement.
 Another example, The First Real Target (1961) a standard archery target with the title written across the top is a play on paintings of targets by Kenneth Noland and Jasper Johns.

 Blake has been commissioned to create many album sleeves.
 He designed the sleeve for Sgt.
 Pepper's Lonely Hearts Club Band with his wife Jann Haworth, the American-born artist whom he married in 1963 and divorced in 1979.
 The Sgt.
-Pepper's sleeve has become an iconic work of pop art, much imitated and Blake's best-known work.
+Pepper sleeve won Blake and Haworth a Grammy Award for Best Album Cover, Graphic Arts and has become one of the most iconic and imitated pieces of album artwork.
 Producing the collage necessitated the construction of a set with cut-out photographs and objects, such as flowers, centred on a drum (sold in auction in 2008) with the title of the album.
 Blake has subsequently complained about the one-off fee he received for the design (£200), with no subsequent royalties.
 Blake made sleeves for the Band Aid single, "Do They Know It's Christmas?"
 (1984), Paul Weller's Stanley Road (1995) and the Ian Dury tribute album Brand New Boots and Panties (2001; Blake was Dury's tutor at Walthamstow School of Art in the early 60s).
 He designed the sleeves for Pentangle's Sweet Child, The Who's Face Dances (1981), which features portraits of the band by a number of artists, and 38 years later, The Who's WHO (2019).